 Each of the Centers has comprehensive liability, fire, extended coverage and rental loss insurance with insured limits customarily carried for similar properties.
 The Company does not insure certain types of losses (such as losses from wars), because they are either uninsurable or not economically insurable.
-In addition, while the Company or the relevant joint venture, as applicable, carry specific earthquake insurance on the Centers located in California, the policies are subject to a deductible equal to 5% of the total insured value of each Center, a \$133,900 per occurrence minimum and a combined annual aggregate loss limit of \$100 million on these Centers.
-The Company or the relevant joint venture, as applicable, carry specific earthquake insurance on the Centers located in the Pacific Northwest and in the New Madrid Seismic Zone.
-However, the policies are subject to a deductible equal to 2% of the total insured value of each Center, a \$102,700 per occurrence minimum and a combined annual aggregate loss limit of \$100 million on these Centers.
+In addition, while the Company or the relevant joint venture, as applicable, carry specific earthquake insurance on the Centers located in California, the policies are subject to a deductible equal to 5% of the total insurance on the Centers, as 148,000 per occurrence minimum and a combined annual aggregate loss limit of \$100 million on these Centers, as applicable, carry specific earthquake insurance on the Centers located in the Pacific Northwest and in the New Madrid Seismic Zone.
+However, the policies are subject to a deductible equal to 2% of the total insured value of each Center, as \$114,000 per occurrence minimum and a combined annual aggregate loss limit of \$100 million on these Centers.
 While the Company or the relevant joint venture also carry standalone terrorism insurance on the Centers, the policies are subject to a \$25,000 deductible and a combined annual aggregate loss limit of \$1.0 billion.
-Each Center has environmental insurance covering eligible third-party losses, remediation and non-owned disposal sites, subject to a \$100,000 retention and a \$50 million three-year aggregate loss limit, with the exception of one Center, which has a \$5 million ten-year aggregate loss limit and another Center, which has a \$20 million ten-year aggregate loss limit.
-Some environmental losses are not covered by this insurance because they are uninsurable or not economically insurable.
-Furthermore, the Company carries title insurance on substantially all of the Centers for generally less than their full value.
+Each Center has environmental insurance covering eligible third-party losses, remediation and non-owned disposal sites, subject to a \$100,000 retention and a \$50 million three-year aggregate loss limit, with the exception of one Center, which has a \$5 million ten-year aggregate loss limit and another Center, which has a \$20 million ten-year aggregate loss limit is surance on substantially all of the Centers for generally less than their full value.